kvabakoma/kvabakoma/README.md

 I'm also the founder of [Kvaba Interactive](https://kvaba.com) (non-operational anymore).

-Since 2023 I'm a Chapter Lead in the CICD Cluster at Commerzbank DTC Bulgaria.
+Currently, I'm the Chapter Lead at the Commerzbank DTC Bulgaria CICD Cluster, where I focus on team leadership and AI product design and development.

 -----